giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 As soon as all the checks from Giant Swarm as well as the customer side are done, we can clean up part of the initial setup.
 The _Giant Swarm Service Principal_ can be deleted as it is used only for the initial bootstrap, during which an [Azure user-assigned managed identity](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp) is created.

-From now on this identity will be used to further manage any future or present cloud resources, hence the _Giant Swarm Service Principal_ can now be deleted.

 ## Further reading

 * [Azure Lighthouse](https://docs.microsoft.com/en-us/azure/lighthouse/how-to/onboard-customer)